AbraxasJx/Funders-fund-me-f23/README.md

 ## About

-**Project i made using fundamentals of Foundry and solidity, some advanced tools have been used too but the hardest are yet to come.**

-## Stay in touch for more upcoming repos!
+**Project i made using fundamentals of Foundry and solidity, some advanced tools have been used too but the hardest are yet to come.** stay updated for more upcoming repos! - Snow.
-           - Snow